sayed200350/MushafImad/README.md

 ## Example Project

 The `Example` directory contains a minimal SwiftUI app that imports the package and displays `MushafView`.
 Open `Example/Example.xcodeproj` to experiment with the reader, swap reciters, or tweak theming.

+> **⚠️ Important:** The Example app requires network permissions to download images and audio.
+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for setup instructions if you encounter network errors.

 Demos include:

 - **Quick Start** – Open the Mushaf with sensible defaults.
 - **Suras List** – Browse every chapter, jump to its first page, and use `onPageTap` to toggle the navigation chrome.